slac-lcls/lute/docs/tutorial/creating_workflows.md

 /path/to/lute/launch_scripts/submit_launch_airflow.sh /path/to/lute/launch_scripts/launch_airflow.py -e <exp> -r <run> -c /path/to/config -W <path_to_dag> --test [--debug] [SLURM_ARGS]
 ```

 Note that fewer options are currently supported for configuring the operators for each step of the DAG.
+The slurm arguments can be replaced in their entirety using a custom `slurm_params` string but individual options cannot be modified.